knpuniversity/php7/knpu/iterable-type.md

 template set to `$genus->feed($food)`.
 Then, open the `genus/show.html.twig` template, add a new "Diet" key, and print `recentlyAte`.

 Nice!
 Go back and refresh the show page.
-There is is!
+There it is!
 Aurelia recently ate shrimp, clams, lobsters, shark.

 ## Creating an Iterable Object